inlab-geo/espresso/docs/source/contribute.rst

 Thank you for contributing to Inversion Test Problems!
 Inversion test problems is a community driven effort to create a collection of forward codes, simulating a wide range of physical problems.
 ITP relies on you to contribute your forward code!
-You do not need to know all the detailes to get started.
+You do not need to know all the details to get started.
 Here we explain step by step how to contribute your code to ITP.
 If this page does not answer all of your questions, don't hesitate to contact us via `GitHub issues <https://github.com/inlab-geo/inversion-test-problemscofi/issues/new/choose>`_